20tab/UnrealEnginePython/tutorials/FixingMixamoRootMotionWithPython.md

 ## Step 4: splitting 'Hips' track in animation

 The final step is fixing animations.
-We basically need to add a new track for the root motion, and remove translation from the track of the 'Hips' bone (remember, each bone is mapped to a different track in the animation).
+We basically need to add a new track for the root motion, and remove translations from the track of the 'Hips' bone (remember, each bone is mapped to a different track in the animation).

 We will create a new empty animation for the 'rooted' skeleton, and we will copy (and eventually fix) each track from the selected animation.